greemoid/sola_ev_test/README.md

 - **Smooth UI/UX:**
     - `Hero` animations enhance navigation transitions.
     - `cached_network_image` optimizes image loading.
+    - My design is adaptive and optimized for both small devices like the iPhone SE and larger ones such as tablets, including newer foldable devices, which could be popular among the target audience for this app.
 - **Navigation:** Implemented with `auto_route`, supporting web navigation.
 - **Testing:** Includes unit and widget tests using `mocktail`.